RosettaCommons/documentation/getting_started/Getting-Started.md

 Replace <number_of_processors_to_use> with a number one processor fewer than your computer has.
 Expect compilation to take a while (hours on one processor).

-See our extensive [[build documentation|Building-Rosetta#compiling-rosetta-3]] for further instructions and troubleshooting.
+See our extensive [[Building Rosetta|Building-Rosetta#compiling-rosetta-3]] for further instructions and troubleshooting.

 ###Windows
 Unfortunately, we are not currently able to support the whole of Rosetta on Windows.